Odeyiany2/ACCESS-6.0-Skills-Acquisition-Program-Data-Science/week 1/README.md

    - Total sum
    - Average
    - Number of transactions
- 2. Save and push the notebook to your GitHub repo
+ 2. Save and push the notebook to your GitHub repo.
+Submit the link to the [submission sheet](https://docs.google.com/spreadsheets/d/1uIpd_jGrRRlQ1X9wx3XDzakWtKQ_cWMi7gB8eaQvXrs/edit?usp=sharing) on week one session 2

 ## 🔗 **Recommended Resources**